ORNL-Fusion/GITR/README.md

 3. Open the GITR container from the GITR source directory with `bash containers/run_podman.sh`

-4. Run the following commands to build and make GITR from inside the container.
+4. Run the following commands to build and make GITR from inside the interactive container.
 These commands must be repeated each time you initiate the container.
 > rm -rf build
 >
 > mkdir build